italo-gouveia/testrunner/README.md

      }
      ```

+### Access Prometheus
+   Open your browser and navigate to http://localhost:9090.
+You should see the Prometheus UI.

+Go to Status > Targets to verify that Prometheus is successfully scraping metrics from your application.

+Use the Graph tab to query and visualize metrics (e.g., testruns_submitted_total).

 ## Design Decisions
 - **Simplicity:** Used in-memory data structures to keep the implementation lightweight.
 - **Concurrency:** Used a thread pool to handle multiple test runs concurrently.